mikrovvelle/homework-machinelearning/machineLearning.md

     as.is=TRUE)
 testdata$user_name <- factor(testdata$user_name)

-# add "0" as wideRow, just so they line up
+# add "0" as wideRow, so they line up
 testdata <- cbind(0, testdata)
 colnames(testdata)[1] <- "wideRow"